For Hong Kong's youth, government-backed hostels offer a smidgen of housing hope

 It's also aimed at nurturing what the government considers to be good responsible citizens and providing opportunities for self-development.

-Applicants - who must be younger than 31, earn less than HKUS$25,000 (US$3,200) a month and have less than HKUS$380,000 in assets - are chosen after interviews.
+Applicants — who must be younger than 31, earn less than HK$25,000 a month and have less than HK$380,000 in assets — are chosen after interviews.
 They are also required to do 200 hours a year of community service or approved activities to keep their rooms.

 "I now have more time in the salon to learn new skills and practise.
 That helps increase my chances of getting a promotion," he said.